 No matter what type of stepparent adoption you are considering, it is important to remember that the best interests of the child should always be the top priority.
 With that in mind, here are a few things to keep in mind as you navigate the stepparent adoption process.

 There may also be legal complications depending on the child’s country of birth and her immigration status.
-It is important to consult with an experienced attorney to ensure that the adoption can be completed without a problem.
+It is recommended to consult with an experienced attorney to ensure that the adoption can be completed without any problems

 Finally, it is important to keep in mind that an adoption can be a costly and time-consuming process.
 In some cases, it may not be possible to complete the adoption without the help of a professional.